OGRECave/ogre/Docs/src/tutorials/numpy.md

 As the rectangle does not cover the full scene, we also set a background colour
 @snippet Samples/Python/numpy_sample.py py_to_primitive
-Here we use the normal python iterable unpacking.
+Here, we use the normal python sequence protocol.
 Again this is copying the data.

 Finally we want to store the rendered image into a file.
 This time we manually allocate the memory with Ogre.MemoryDataStream to store the pixel values.